isomerpages/moe-tampinessec/index.md

       title: Release of 2023 N level results
       subtitle: 2023 N level students
       id: infobar
-      description: "Results for the N level examination will be released on the 18 December, Monday.
+      description: Results for the N level examination will be released on the 18 December, Monday.
 Please visit the link below for detailed instructions.
-        "
       button: More details
       url: /others/students/examresults/
   - infobar: